QwenLM/Qwen/README.md

 </table>

 In detail, the setting of profiling is encoding 2048 tokens and generating 8192 new tokens.
-The profiling runs on a single A100-SXM4-80G GPU with PyTorch 2.0.1 and CUDA 11.4.
+The profiling runs on a single A100-SXM4-80G GPU with PyTorch 2.0.1 and CUDA 11.8.
 The inference speed is averaged over the encoded and generated tokens.

+Note: The generation speed of the Int4/Int8 models mentioned above is provided by the autogptq library.
+The current speed of the model loaded using ``AutoModelForCausalLM.from_pretrained`` will be approximately 20% slower.
+We have reported this issue to the HuggingFace team and will update it promptly if a solution is available.

 ### GPU Memory Usage